papivot/kube-shell/README.md

 ## Docker image setup (optional)

 YOu can use the two sample Dockerfiles provided here to create your own images.
+The Dockerfiles use a two stage build to setup the enviornment.
+* Lines 1-3 are used to setup the enviornment and compile the ttyd binary.
+* Lines 5-14 are used to create the final base image, using the Ubuntu base image, required binares and software packages necessary to perform troubleshooting/debugging activities as well as the ttyd binary from the first step.
+* Lines 16-22 sets up the configuration for the container image.